Giant Haystacks: Professional wrestling career

+Meanwhile, on 23 November 1978 at the Royal Albert Hall, Haystacks captured the British Heavyweight Championship from Tony St. Clair by splashing St.Clair in the knees to win by a technical knockout.
+He lost the title back to St. Clair in April 1979 at the same venue by disqualification.
+On 5 February 1991 in an angle at a TV taping for S4C's Reslo show in Machynlleth, Wales, Haystacks issued a challenge to Pat Roach – having just been disqualified in a tag match (later released on VHS on the Wrestling Madness compilation) pitting himself and Drew McDonald against Roach and Robbie Brookside – for Roach's European Heavyweight Championship.
+Haystacks defeated Roach for the title the following night on 6 February in Llantrisant, Glamorgan Wales but lost it back to Roach later that year.

+In late 1991 at Fairfield Hall, Croydon, Haystacks faced Nagasaki in a match – filmed for a BBC2 Arena documentary on Nagasaki – for what was said to be the CWA World Heavyweight Championship (in fact held at the time by Rambo) and was awarded the match and the championship when Nagasaki, suffering from cracked ribs, withdrew from the match and fled to the dressing room after being unmasked.
+Haystacks made sporadic defences of his title during 1992–1993 and he and Nagasaki continued their enmity, sometimes in tag matches where Haystacks teamed with lesser superheavyweight Scrubber Daly (Malcolm Hardimann) until Nagasaki's 1993 retirement.
+At this point manager Lloyd Ryan and Nagasaki impersonator King Kendo took over the feud, lasting until Haystacks's 1996 WCW debut.
+Indeed, prior to receiving his call-up for WCW, Haystacks had been advertised to face King Kendo in a lumberjack match at the same early 1996 Croydon show as was headlined by a troupe of Michinoku Pro wrestlers in a six man tag match.

-Haystacks also wrestled all over the world.
-Ruane wrestled in Calgary, Alberta, Canada for Stu Hart's Stampede Wrestling promotion as the Loch Ness Monster, managed by J.R.
+Haystacks also wrestled across the world.
+Ruane wrestled in Calgary, Alberta, Canada for Stu Hart's Stampede Wrestling promotion as the "Loch Ness Monster", managed by J.R.
 Foley from Wigan, England (alias John Foley, alumnus of Billy Riley's Wigan Snakepit wrestling school).
-He also worked for the CWA in Germany and Austria, winning several trophy tournaments there, including in India and Zimbabwe, where he was made an honorary citizen.
+He also worked for the CWA in Germany and Austria, winning several trophy tournaments there, as well as in India, South Africa where he feuded with local fan favourite Jan Wilkins and Zimbabwe, where he was made an honorary citizen.

+World Championship Wrestling (1996)

+Loch Ness (1996)

-In January 1996, after spending time as a debt-collector in Manchester, selling cars, and undergoing knee surgery, Ruane debuted in the United States for World Championship Wrestling, under the ring name Loch Ness.
-His only pay-per-view appearance was a loss to The Giant at Uncensored.
-He served as a member of The Dungeon of Doom who were at that time, feuding with Hulk Hogan.
-However, the feud was short-lived, ending abruptly when Ruane contracted lymphoma and returned to Britain.
+In January 1996, after spending time as a debt-collector in Manchester, selling cars, and undergoing knee surgery, while continuing a schedule of wrestling bookings, Ruane debuted in the United States for World Championship Wrestling, under the ring name "Loch Ness".
+He served as a member of the Dungeon of Doom who were at that time, feuding with Hulk Hogan.
+However, the feud was short-lived, ending abruptly when Ruane was diagnosed with lymphoma and returned to Britain.
 His last match was against The Giant at WCW Uncensored 1996, where he would lose in a short match.